RPI-GameArchitecture/hw4-gui/README.md

-# ga2018-homework4: GUI
+# ga2018-homework4: GUI and model loading
 Fourth homework for Game Architecture.

+Due: Sunday, March 10, 11:59pm

-In this assignment you will implement three simple GUI widgets: label, button, and checkbox to create a simple model viewer program..
+In this assignment you will implement three simple GUI widgets: label, button, and checkbox to create a simple model viewer program.

 This has several parts:
 1.  implement the GUI widgets.
 2.  load  models using the Asset Importer library
 3. set up the GUI functions to show different models, and to turn on and off lighting

+For 10% Extra Credit: implement the Arcball method for rotating a model, as described by Ken Shoemake in the attached PDF.
+This will require use of a quaternion class, which is added to the math/ directory.
+The matrix class additionally has a helper function added to construct a rotation transform matrix from a quaternion.

-Some supporting code is already written:
+Some supporting code for the GUI is already written:

 	1. Code in ga_input grabs mouse position and button information and stores it in ga_frame_params.